Olafaloofian/Advanced-JavaScript/README.md

 - Some important things to remember:
 * A promise can only be resolved or rejected once
 * Callbacks will never be called before the completion of the current run of the JavaScript event loop (more on this later).
-* Callbacks added with then() even after the success or failure of the asynchronous operation, will be called, as above.
+* Callbacks added with .then() even after the success or failure of the asynchronous operation, will be called, as above.
 * Multiple callbacks may be added by calling then() several times.
 Each callback is executed one after another, in the order in which they were inserted
 * Use promises whenever you are using async or blocking code.
-* resolve maps to then and reject maps to catch for all practical purposes.
+* Resolve maps to then and reject maps to catch for all practical purposes.
-* Make sure to write both .catch and .then methods for all the promises.
+* Make sure to write both .catch and .then methods for all promises.
 * If something needs to be done in both the cases use .finally
 * We only get one shot at mutating each promise.
 * We can add multiple handlers to a single promise.